If you ever want to make your job as a PR professional easier, you need the right PR tools and software.

 You could also be losing out on earned media opportunities.

 To help you, we’ve curated a list of the best PR tools and software you need.

 We based this list on the activities of a public relations professional.
-So whether you’re looking for a tool to help with writing, tracking brand mentions, nurturing media relations, or performing PR outreach, you’d find it here.
+So whether you’re looking for a tool to help with writing, tracking brand mentions, nurturing media relations, or performing PR outreach, you’ll find it here.
+Let’s begin.

 Media Monitoring Tools and Software

 BrandWatch is a social media listening or monitoring tool that allows you to discover mentions about your brand online.
 Besides helping you track your brand mentions, BrandWatch also enables you to spy on competitors — which is great for finding ways to improve your service and plan a better content strategy.
 BrandWatch is excellent for PR professionals who work with small businesses, as well as enterprise companies.

 Brand24 is another media monitoring tool that allows you to track brand mentions and understand the conversations going on about your business (or a client’s business).
 One great thing about this tool is that it has a sentiment score that helps you know whether people are saying negative or positive things about your brand.